 The genetic progress as a percentage of the mean was moderate to low for all of the traits studied.
 Kumar et al. (2012) and Prajapati et al. (2020) showed moderate to low genetic progress as a percentage of the mean in rapeseed (Brassica napus), which is consistent with our findings.
 When all genetic characteristics for eight traits were analyzed, it was discovered that seed yield plant-1 had a high genotypic coefficient of variation, low heritability, and moderate genetic advance as a percentage of the mean.
 The number of siliqua plants-1 showed a moderate genotypic coefficient of variation, poor heritability, and low genetic progress as a percentage of the mean.
 Plant height at maturity, germination percentage, and days to 50% flowering all showed moderate heritability and modest genetic progress.
 The number of major branches per plant and 1000 seed weight had low heritability with low genetic progress, but days to maturity had high heritability with low genetic advance.
-This suggested that seed yield plant-1 had low heritability and moderate genetic progress, were influenced by additive gene action in their attributes in M3 generation, and can be used as selection criteria.
+This suggested that seed yield plant-1 had low heritability and moderate genetic progress, was influenced by additive gene action in its attributes in the M3 generation and can be used as a selection criterion.

 One of the primary goals of this investigation was to discover superior mutants for advancing to yield trials.
 Individual mutants were chosen from the M3 generation based on their large seed yield plant-1, quantity of siliqua plant-1, days to maturity, and bold seed.
 The selected mutants from the M3 generation were grown in the M4 generation to assess their performance and homozygosity.
-Selection of superior progenies based on seed yield plant-1 may be ineffective, thus plant breeders must incorporate a large number of component characters into the selection process at the same time.
+Selection of superior progenies based on seed yield plant-1 may be ineffective; thus, plant breeders must incorporate a large number of component characters into the selection process at the same time.
 However, dealing with a large number of component characters at the same time becomes difficult, thus plant selection was based on seed yield plant-1 and number of siliqua plant-1.
 Table 3 shows superior plants from the M3 generation that were selected from various treatments based on seed yield plant-1, number of siliqua plant-1, earliness, and bold seeded.
 Thus, 71 mutants were chosen from the PM-21 variety and treated with varying dosages of sodium azide.

 CONCLUSION

 All 161 mutants developed from PM-21 types were chosen primarily for their greater seed yields.
-Several of the mutants chosen were also bold seeded.
+Several of the mutants chosen were also bold-seeded.
 All of these mutants will be forwarded to M4 generation in progeny rows for one or more generations until homozygosity is achieved and superior genotypes are selected for forwarding to yield trials in subsequent generations.

 REFERENCES